 As much as I would like to, I have absolutely nothing to say on the topic of engineering.
 It is just not my area of expertise.
 What I do know about however is Marketing, Small business issues, social media.
 These topics I can talk on and on about.

-I assume being in a certain industry, you already know something about the trade.
+I assume that since you’re in a specific industry, you have some knowledge about it.
 Are you in the restaurant business?
-You probably know quite a lot about food, different recipes, and customer service.
-The point here is be knowledgeable about the subject.
-Read industry specific magazines, look up information online, and look for trending topics on blogs and forums.
+You likely know a lot about food, various recipes, and customer service.
+The key is to be informed about your field.
+Check out industry magazines, search for information online, and explore trending topics on blogs and forums.

 Given you work in a certain business sphere, you probably are quite interested in the issues concerned with it.
 Update your knowledge base and share your opinions with your audience.
 Additionally, ask your readers to contribute to the discussion, ask them question, and be interested in their thoughts.